RUIE: Retrieval-based Unified Information Extraction using Large Language Model: Methods

 \subsection{UIE Retriever Training}

 In the test phase, we have no access to the ground-truth output $y$ corresponding to the input $x$.
 So we cannot directly use the above cross-encoder as the retriever.
-To improve retrieval efficiency, we build a UIE retriever based on a bi-encoder.
+To enhance retrieval efficiency, we construct UIE retriever based on bi-encoder architecture.
 Specifically, we encode all samples $e'_i = (x'_i, y'_i)$ in the keyword-enhanced candidate pool $P$ into vector $h_{e'i}$ and build the index in advance.
-Given an input $x$, we use the same encoder to encode it into a vector $h_x$ and calculate matching score between the input $x$ and each example $e'_i$ using cosine similarity:
+Given an input $x$, we use the same encoder to encode it into a vector $h_x$ and calculate matching score between the input $x$ and each example $e'_i$ using temperature-scaled dot product:

-where ``avgpool'' refers to average pooling and ``;'' refers to concatenation operation.
+where ``avgpool'' refers to average pooling and $\tau$ refers to temperature hyperparameter.

-We use two kinds of supervision signals to train the UIE retriever: (1) In order to make full use of the positive and negative pairs discovered by LLM, we use the Info-NCE loss $L_{contrastive}$ to perform contrastive learning between the positives and in-batch negatives.
+We use two kinds of supervision signals to train the UIE retriever: (1) In order to make full use of the positive and negative pairs discovered by LLM, we use the Info-NCE loss $L_{contrastive}$ to perform contrastive learning between the top-k positives and in-batch negatives.
 (2) In order to make full use of the fine-grained alignment information of the reward model, we use the KL divergence to align the output distributions of the reward model and the retriever, calculated as $L_{distill}$, and the final training loss is the weighted sum of the above two losses:

-where $\alpha$ is a hyper-parameter to measure the importance of the above two losses.
+where $\alpha$ is a hyperparameter to measure the importance of the above two losses.